NikKowPHP/social-brain/chapters/chapter-6.md

 #### **Toolkit Summary**
 *   **Principle: Connect Before You Solve.** Making someone *feel* heard is a biological intervention that soothes their threat response and creates the conditions for trust.
 *   **Tool: The Connection & Trust Protocol.** This is a suite of behaviors for making others feel seen, heard, and safe.
 Use presence, the Empathy Loop ("What's the hardest part...?"), and Calibrated Vulnerability to create psychological safety and rapport.
-This is the second essential tool of your **Core Duo**.
+This is the first essential tool of your **Core Duo**.

 #### **Logbook Entry**
 *   **The Goal:** In one conversation this week, my goal is to practice one part of the Connection & Trust protocol, like asking "What's the hardest part?" or sending one "social sonar ping" of vulnerability.